 Discuss your value proposition

-When heading home, set guidelines with the potential customer.
+When heading home, set guidelines with the prospect.
 At this point, you’re entering into an agreement to do business.

-Demonstrate how your company has solved problems similar to those of the potential customer.
-Case studies and real-life examples work well.
+Demonstrate how your company has solved problems similar to theirs.
+Case studies and real-life examples work well here.

 Present your offer

 Present your offer.
 Explain how you will solve their problem.
-Don’t go into every technical detail – show the value of your offer.
+Don’t go into every technical detail but rather show the value of your offer.

 Validate your solution and the related cost to meet the potential customer’s needs.
-Use the information from previous steps (i.e., cost of problem, price range of solution) to make a verbal offer.
+Use the information from previous steps (i.e., the cost of the problem and the price range of the solution) to make a verbal offer.

 Make the close

-Now comes the inoffensive close (no signature involved – it’s a moral commitment).
+Now comes the inoffensive close.
 Ask questions to validate:

 Follow these steps for using an inoffensive close:

-2. Do you believe the plan we’ve discussed will help you to achieve these goals?
+• Do you believe the plan we’ve discussed will help you achieve these goals?

 The final question is the inoffensive close.